Xylon2/xyloobservations/README.md

 ### url_prefix

-If you upgrade from an old version of the gallery and ___ you likely need to run "special-migrate".
+If you upgrade from an old version of the gallery and none of the images are loading, you likely need to run "special-migrate".
 This populates the new "url_prefix" column of the user table.
 ```
 set -o allexport
 source /var/gallery/env